Book a call

 Criminality (s.36(2))Less serious offences, for example a single indictable offence, or two separate summary offences.Generally foreign nationals (not permanent residents).

-What crimes can get you deported?
+What crimes can get you deported from Canada?
 Common examples

-Because serious criminality is defined by the penalty rather than the name of the offence, many ordinary-sounding crimes fall inside it.
-The following are commonly cited examples of offences that can lead to criminal inadmissibilityin Canada.
+The crimes that can get you deported from Canada are most often serious-criminality offences, and because serious criminality is defined by the penalty rather than the name of the offence, many ordinary-sounding crimes fall inside it.
+Impaired driving has carried a 10-year maximum penalty in Canada since 2018, which is why a single DUI conviction can now amount to serious criminality.
+The following are commonly cited examples of offences that can lead to criminal inadmissibility in Canada.
 Whether removal actually follows depends on the charge, the sentence and the person's status, so treat these as illustrations, not verdicts:

 • Impaired driving (DUI), a 10-year maximum offence since 2018, which is why it now sits in the serious-criminality band.